How to buy the best mobility scooter

 Are you considering buying a brand-new mobility scooter?
 Read on to understand the pros and cons, and your rights.

-If you've not chosen the exact model you want, our mobility scooter reviews will help you find the best.
-You can try Which? for £1 for instant access to all of our test results and Best Buys.
+If you've not chosen the exact model you want, our will help you find the best.
+You can join Which? for instant access to all of our test results and Best Buys.

 Buying a new mobility scooter